MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/faq.md

 The limit for the size of each environment's data in [!INCLUDE [prodshort](developer/includes/prodshort.md)] is currently set to 80 GB.

 ## Is the Windows client supported?
 The first releases of Business Central on premises included an installed client derived from Microsoft Dynamics NAV.
-Starting with 2019 release wave 2, this legacy component, referred to as "the Windows client", will no longer be available for Business Central.
+Starting with 2019 release wave 2, this legacy component, referred to as "the Windows client", will no longer be available for [!INCLUDE[prodshort](includes/prodshort.md)].
 For more information, see [FAQ About the Windows Client and Business Central](faq-win-cli.md).

 ## See Also